MVallee1998/GPU_handle/README.md

 # Abstract
 We provide a GPU-friendly algorithm for obtaining all weak pseudo-manifolds whose facets are all in an input set of facets satisfying given conditions.
 We use it here to completely list up toric colorable seed PL-spheres with a few vertices implying the complete characterization of PL-spheres of dimension n−1 with n+4 vertices having maximal Buchstaber numbers.
 # Content
 The [Data](./Data) folder gathers the input facets for all the necessary dimensions n-1, one for each IDCM orbit.
+This data was computed using python, since it does not require much computing power.

 The [cuda](./cuda) folder gathers the GPU algorithms, with one file for each IDCM orbit and each dimension n-1.
 Note the changes in the values of aliases (number of active threads, etc...) which changes according to each IDCM orbit for the best suitability to the GPU.